emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 l NSClient++.cpp(403) Enter command to inject or exit to terminate...
 ```

-Now you can run the command again from Nagios like so:
+Now you can run the command again from OP5 like so:

 ```
 ./check_nrpe -H 10.0.0.1